 Message Analyzer Startup Options

 This section describes several different ways in which you can start Message Analyzer.
-Note that the first time you start Message Analyzer after installation, you are prompted by the Welcome to Message Analyzer dialog to opt-in or opt-out of automatic updates to Message Analyzer user Library asset collections with the use of the Asset Manager dialog.
+Note that the first time you start Message Analyzer after installation, you are prompted by the Welcome to Message Analyzer dialog to opt-in or opt-out of automatic updates to Message Analyzer user Library asset collections.
 To understand what these options mean, refer to Syncing Items on First Startup.

 The topics ahead describe various ways of starting Message Analyzer along with the startup options that are available.
 Also, the option for changing the location of Message Analyzer temporary files to a non-system drive is included.